 Do a Cat’s Whiskers Grow Back?

-Luckily, a cat’s whiskers do grow back, and so if one falls out (happens pretty often as we cat owners know!) or is cut, it’s not too much of a big deal in the long term.
-In the short term, however, if a lot of whiskers go missing, there will likely be a lot more clumsiness, bumping into things, and even a few accidents.
+Luckily, a cat’s whiskers do grow back, and so if one falls out (losing a whisker happens pretty often as we cat owners know!) or is cut, it’s not too much of a big deal in the long term.
+In the short term, however, if many whiskers go missing, there will likely be a lot more clumsiness, bumping into things, and even a few accidents.
 It takes a while for cats to grow back their whiskers, but eventually, like with the rest of their hair, whiskers do grow back.

 Can I Trim My Cat’s Whiskers?